lsds/intravisor/runtime/musl-lkl/lkl/Documentation/driver-api/gpio/consumer.rst

 * GPIOD_OUT_HIGH_OPEN_DRAIN same as GPIOD_OUT_HIGH but also enforce the line to be electrically used with open drain.

-Note that the initial value is *logical* and the physical line level depends on whether the line is configured active high or active low (see :ref:`active_low_semantics`).

-The two last flags are used for use cases where open drain is mandatory, such as I2C: if the line is not already configured as open drain in the mappings (see board.rst), then open drain will be enforced anyway and a warning will be printed that the board configuration needs to be updated to match the use case.
+The two last flags are used for use cases where open drain is mandatory, such as I2C: if the line is not already configured as open drain in the mappings (see board.txt), then open drain will be enforced anyway and a warning will be printed that the board configuration needs to be updated to match the use case.

 Both functions return either a valid GPIO descriptor, or an error code checkable